RecSpot-App-Development/RecSpot/README.md

 - [x] User can view the selected options that are: Record, Select Music, Edit and Save
 - [x]  User can select 'Record' so that they can make their video
-* User can view all the songs provdied by Spotify
+- [x] User can view/select the song they want, provdied by AS library
 * From the music selection, users can choose their favorite song
 * User can view/add the various edit options provided